axibase/atsd/api/meta/replacement-table/create-or-replace.md

 If `format` is `json`, refer to Response Fields in [Replacement Table: Get](get.md#fields).

-If `format` is `csv`, the request body should contain records in CSV format without header.
+If `format` is `csv`, the request body must contain records in CSV format without header.

 ## Response